WMG, University of Warwick

-WMG, University of Warwick (formerly Warwick Manufacturing Group) is a UK-based research and education group combining collaborative research and development with education programmes working in applied science, technology and engineering.
-An academic department of the University of Warwick and a centre of the High Value Manufacturing Catapult, WMG was founded by Kumar Bhattacharyya in 1980 to help reinvigorate UK manufacturing and improve competitiveness through innovation and skills development.
+Warwick Manufacturing Group (WMG), University of Warwick, is a UK-based research and education group combining collaborative research and development with education programmes working in applied science, technology and engineering.
+An academic department of the University of Warwick and a centre of the High Value Manufacturing Catapult, WMG was founded by Kumar Bhattacharyya in 1980.

 History

-Warwick Manufacturing Group was founded in 1980 by Kumar Bhattacharyya to support the reinvigoration of UK manufacturing through research and knowledge transfer (Bhattacharyya, made a life peer in 2004, became chairman of WMG).
+Warwick Manufacturing Group was founded in 1980 by Kumar Bhattacharyya to support UK manufacturing through research and knowledge transfer (Bhattacharyya, made a life peer in 2004, became chairman of WMG).
 Its first venture was a part-time master's degree for senior industry staff; this considered technology and management as a unified whole, with modules taught at a purpose-built residential centre.
 The course proved popular with industry and companies began to send staff to WMG in greater numbers.

 Bhattacharya then decided to provide industry-related research services too, convincing the university to loan money for a centre where academics could collaborate with industrialists on the development of new products for the aerospace and automotive industries.
 The advanced technology centre was officially opened on 8 January 1990 by Margaret Thatcher and its success (and the income generated) allowed WMG to build two further buildings to enable expansion into other areas, including healthcare, construction, pharmaceuticals, mining, information technology and food and drink where learning from the manufacturing industry could be applied to similar processes and services.

-This success has led several subsequent British prime ministers to visit WMG to demonstrate their support for WMG's innovation and applied research.
+Several subsequent British prime ministers visited WMG.
 Tony Blair visited WMG during the 1997 and 2001 election campaigns.
-Gordon Brown laid the foundation stone of WMG's Digital Laboratory shortly before becoming Prime Minister and stated that "WMG's work is based on very strong collaboration with industry and provides a prime example of how the knowledge created in our universities can be transferred to make a difference in the real world".
+Gordon Brown laid the foundation stone of WMG's International Digital Laboratory shortly before becoming Prime Minister and stated that "WMG's work is based on very strong collaboration with industry and provides a prime example of how the knowledge created in our universities can be transferred to make a difference in the real world".